FACG5/asi-autocomplete/README.md

 - [x] Use __module.exports__ and __require__ to break a single large server file into smaller modules.

 - [x] Consider what would be a good __server file structure__ .

+- [x] Design: aim for a responsive, mobile-first design.

+- [x] Accessibility .